Jonius7/SteamUI-OldGlory/README.md

 - Download [**SteamUI-OldGlory**](https://github.com/Jonius7/SteamUI-OldGlory/releases).
 Extract the files to a folder, and run `old_glory.exe`
 - Select the options you want to use, then click **Install**.
 - [7 Feb] Steam Client update is out.
 OldGlory should prompt you to download the new `fixes.txt` file.
 You'll also need to use the "Remake JS" option in Settings if you were previously using any JS tweaks.
-- To fix all your blurry game portrait images, use this build of [**Steam Missing Covers Downloader**](https://github.com/Jonius7/steam-missing-covers-downloader/releases/tag/new-format-fix).
+- To fix all your blurry game portrait images, use [**Steam Missing Covers Downloader**](https://github.com/Jonius7/steam-missing-covers-downloader/releases/).

 ##### **Manual Editing** (CSS/SCSS)